yzAlvin/yzalvin.github.io/notes/language-design/removing-duplication.md

 ## How

-Extract duplicate patterns into appropriate methods/classes Polymorphism
+Pull duplicate patterns into appropriate methods/classes Polymorphism